Gregy677/Stepfive/README.md

     "cash", "offline", "font", "color", "rgb", "hex", "profit", "income", "total", "balance", "wallet", "bank", "collected", "earned", "gained" }

+-- Check if a GUI object is visible on screen local function isGuiVisible(guiObject)
+    if not guiObject:IsA("GuiObject") then return false end

+    -- Check if visible and not transparent if guiObject.Visible == false or guiObject.BackgroundTransparency >= 1 or guiObject.TextTransparency >= 1 then
+        return false
+    end

+    -- Check if has a valid parent screen GUI local screenGui = guiObject:FindFirstAncestorOfClass("ScreenGui")
+    if not screenGui or not screenGui.Enabled then return false
+    end

+    -- Check if position is on screen (for ScreenGuis) if screenGui then
+        local absPos = guiObject.AbsolutePosition
+        local absSize = guiObject.AbsoluteSize

+        -- Simple check if the GUI element is within screen bounds if absPos.X < 0 or absPos.Y < 0 or absPos.X > screenGui.AbsoluteSize.X or absPos.Y > screenGui.AbsoluteSize.Y then
+            return false
+        end
+    end

+    return true
+end

+-- Check if a 3D text label is visible local function isTextLabelVisible(textLabel)
+    if not textLabel:IsA("TextLabel") and not textLabel:IsA("TextButton") and not textLabel:IsA("TextBox") then return false
+    end

+    -- Check basic visibility properties
+    if textLabel.Visible == false then
+        return false
+    end

+    -- Check if it's a SurfaceGui and its parent part is visible local surfaceGui = textLabel:FindFirstAncestorOfClass("SurfaceGui")
+    if surfaceGui then
+        local part = surfaceGui.Adornee
+        if not part or not part:IsA("BasePart") or part.Transparency >= 1 then
+            return false
+        end
+    end

+    -- Check if it's a BillboardGui and visible local billboardGui = textLabel:FindFirstAncestorOfClass("BillboardGui")
+    if billboardGui and (billboardGui.Enabled == false or billboardGui.Adornee == nil) then
+        return false
+    end

+    return true
+end

 -- Money pattern detection
 local function matchesMoneyPattern(text)